Boston. A city of history, culture, food, and yes, romance. It’s not surprising that there are countless romantic things to do in Boston.

 Grab Afternoon Tea

 You know what goes with a good book?
 A good cup of tea.
 In Boston, you can enjoy a lovely afternoon tea in many spots throughout the city.
-Consider the Mandarin Oriental for a particularly luxurious afternoon!
+Add this to the list of your first date ideas Boston list!
+Consider the Mandarin Oriental for a particularly luxurious addition to your date!

 Where to Dine: The Most Romantic Boston Restaurants